 Scottish terriers exhibit an independent streak that served them well in the breed's early days when they were roaming the Highlands tracking down badgers.
-Today, their smarts, coupled with that need for autonomy, make them trainable, but a trifle mulish.
+Today, their smarts, coupled with that need for autonomy, make them trainable but a trifle mulish.
 Patience and consistency are the keys to getting these smarties to follow your rules.

 As one of the oldest dog breeds in existence, Scotties have had a long time to work out the kinks.
 As such, one of the hallmarks of the breed is the almost assembly-line consistency to their look.
 Scotties are, almost to the dog, 10 inches high.
-In fact, this height is so assured, that the AKC breed standard doesn't even list a range for them: Scotties are 10 inches.
+In fact, this height is so assured, that the breed standard doesn't even list a range for them: Scotties are 10 inches.

 Like all terriers, Scottish terriers were originally bred to be hunters.
 But while many dogs their size were created to hunt rats or foxes, Scotties were galavanting over the Highlands in search of badgers.

 Scotties are not naturally trusting of strangers, so early socialization is important for getting them used to visitors and other dogs.
 However, their high prey drive means, as a general rule, cats are likely to be problematic.
 But if your Scottish terrier is introduced correctly at a young age, he can live well with feline friends.

 For homes with yards, fences are a requirement.
 That tenacious prey drive means he'll not only rid your yard of squirrels and other small animals, but he'll also chase them down the street, if allowed.
 Scotties also enjoy digging.
 They'll quickly find a favorite corner of your yard and go to town, and talking them out of doing so will require a level of patience.

 Their coarse, wiry topcoat will need to be brushed two or three times a week to keep it straight and tangle-free.
 Additionally, their thick, soft undercoat will need to be treated regularly as well, preferably through hand-stripping, in which hair is removed by the roots.
 If the idea of spending time hand-stripping your dog (or finding and paying a groomer to do it for you) doesn't appeal to you, trimming your Scottie's hair short is another option.
 Although doing so will make the undercoat show through the topcoat more and give your Scottie a fluffier appearance.

-Scotties are a fantastically healthy breed, as the Scottish Terrier Club of America's hilariously short health statement will attest.
+Scotties are a fantastically healthy breed, as the Scottish Terrier Club of America's short health statement will attest.
 The most common problems for the breed are von Willebrand's disease (a disorder that can affect clotting), craniomandibular osteopathy (an enlargement of bones in the head), and patellar luxation (loose kneecaps).
-Another minor concern is a non-life threatening affliction colloquially known as "Scottie cramp," a tendency for some dogs to suffer spasms in their back and hindquarter muscles during periods of high excitement or physical activity.
+Another minor concern is an affliction colloquially known as "Scottie cramp," a tendency for some dogs to suffer spasms in their back and hindquarter muscles during periods of high excitement or physical activity.